Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 uint32_t status = proxy->getProperty("status").onInterface("org.sdbuscpp.Concatenator");
 ```

-Getting a property in asynchronous manner is also possible, in both callback-based and future-based way, by calling `IProxy::getPropertyAsync()` method:
+Getting a property in asynchronous manner is also possible, in callback-based, future-based, or (with C++20) awaitable way, by calling `IProxy::getPropertyAsync()` method:

 ```c++
 // Callback-based method: